DotKuribo/BetterSunshineModule/README.md

 SMS_WRITE_32(address, value);  // Writes the specified value at the address
 ```

-These are the fundamental patching methods for low level module construction.
+These are the fundamental patching methods for low-level module construction.

 ### High Level
 BetterSunshineEngine provides utilities to hook into different points of the game generically.
 These are very useful for non-volatility and multi-module support.
-Examples shown below:
+Examples are shown below:

 ```c++
 #include <Dolphin/OS.h>